-Building a VMware vSphere Virtual Lab with VMware Fusion - Part 1: Installing ESXi
+Building a VMware vSphere Virtual Lab with VMware Fusion - Part 1

 It would take a huge post to explain how to build a complete Virtual Lab because there are lots of steps involved.
 For this reason, I’m going to split the task into a series of smaller tutorials, with the first explaining how to prepare your Mac and install ESXi.

-Before we begin, let me show you a diagram and describe what we’re going to build.
+Before we begin, let me show you a diagram and describe what we are building.

 The diagram is not the clearest, so let me try to explain.
 First of all, we have a MacBook at the bottom which is running VMware Fusion and has two custom networks (vmnet10 and vmnet11).